openfaas/openfaas.github.io/_posts/2019-04-17-kafka-connector.md

 ## Deploy the connector with helm

-Create the required secret with your OpenFaaS PRO license code:
+Create the required secret with your OpenFaaS Pro license code:

 ```bash
 $ kubectl create secret generic \